CHAPTER V: Karma

 philosophy was, how it related to spirituality.
 He just said, “That’s just how

-to wonder about things, to dig beneath the surface, and others aren’t.
-Many
+things, to dig beneath the surface, and others aren’t.
+Many years after those

-years after those humiliating times when I thought Bishop Berkeley was a pair
+humiliating times when I thought Bishop Berkeley was a pair of towns in

-of towns in California, I began to vaguely realize Nitya had been trying to
+California, I began to vaguely realize Nitya had been trying to uncover my own

-uncover my own well-suppressed natural bent for problem solving, which
+well-suppressed natural bent for problem solving, which certainly touches on

 that aside, the point here is that the Gita teaches us to experience the